wcjson/wcjson/wcjson-document.3.md

 *document*
 to
 *mbstring*
-multi byte strings.
+multibyte strings.
 The
 *mbstrings*
+member of the
+*document*
+needs to point to available memory, the
+*mb\_nitems*
-member needs to point to useable memory and the *mb\_nitems* member needs to be set to the number of items available in that array.
+member needs to be set to the number of items available in that array and the *mb\_next* member needs to be set to the index of the next item in that array.
-On Successful completion that array holds the multi byte strings and the *mb\_idx* member holds the number of items used in that array - that is the index of the next useable item in that array.
+On Successful completion that array holds the multibyte strings and the *mb\_next* member holds the index of the next item in that array.
 The
-*mbstring*
+*mbstrings*
 member of any
 *wcjson\_value*
 in the
 *values*
 array points to
-*mbstrings*.
+*mbstrings*
+after successful completion.

 The
 **wcjsondocfprint**(),